osam-cologne/archlinux-proaudio/HOWITWORKS.md

 ## Build Process

-We use an automatic process to build binary Arch packages for the amd64 (aka `x86_64`) and arm64 (aka `aarch64`) architectires from `PKGBUILD` files organized in a single [source repository] hosted on GitHub.
-If a package is succesfully built and the updated `PKGBUILD` file is merged into the `master` branch of the repository, the package is uploaded by the CI to the [package repository] and the package listing on the [website] is also updated.
+We use an automatic process to build binary Arch packages for the amd64 (aka `x86_64`) and arm64 (aka `aarch64`) architectures from `PKGBUILD` files organized in a single [source repository] hosted on GitHub.
+If a package is successfully built and the updated `PKGBUILD` file is merged into the `master` branch of the repository, the package is uploaded by the CI to the [package repository] and the package listing on the [website] is also updated.

-Our build process is rather ideosyncratic.
-We use [drone.io] as the CI, employing a self-hosted drone server at `drone.cbix.org`.
-The CI is triggered via Webhooks from the Github repo.
+Our build process is rather idiosyncratic.
+We use [drone.io] as the CI, employing a self-hosted drone server at `drone.cbix.de`.
+The CI is triggered via webhooks from the Github repo.
 For each major phase of the build process a [shell script] or a [drone.io plugin] is run as a separate step of our CI [pipeline] in its own docker container.